lee-sangil/lee-sangil.github.io/_posts/2024-02-25-Coordinates.md

 animate();
 ```

-Also, to easily see the rotation of the earth, reduce the number of segment of `SphereGeometry` and set `flatShading = true` for the earth material.
+Also, to easily see the rotation of the Earth, reduce the number of segment of `SphereGeometry` and set `flatShading = true` for the Earth material.
 ```js
 const geometry_sphere = new THREE.SphereGeometry(1, 10, 10);
 const material_earth = new THREE.MeshLambertMaterial({color: 0x4444ff, flatShading: true});